 Environmental, it lives in decaying vegetable matter and soon to be decaying matter.
 Deferoxamine is a risk factor in dialysis patients.

 Necrotizing soft-tissue infections due to Apophysomyces trapeziformisa and other agents of mucor were reported after a US tornado injuries.
-In France post -traumic mucor was often due to Apophysomyces elegans complex and Saksenaea vasiformis (PubMed).
+In France post-traumatic mucor was often due to Apophysomyces elegans complex and Saksenaea vasiformis (PubMed).
 Other environmental injuries (volcanos and tsunamis) have lead to outbreaks.

 And Scorpion stings.
 Really (PubMed).

-- Invasive disease: both local (esp lung) and disseminated in the profoundly immunoincompetent.
+- Invasive disease: both local (especially lung) and disseminated in the profoundly immunoincompetent.
 Serial (1-3)-Beta-D-glucan has good diagnostic parameters in cancer patients (PubMed).

 - Skin disease, especially in burn patients.

 - Invasive pneumonia: especially in patients with hematologic malignancies and on steroids.
-Pulmonary moulds may best be found early with a chest CT (PubMed) that demonstrates a halo (Aspergillus) or reverse halo sign (Mucormycosis) (PubMed).
+Pulmonary moulds may best be found early with a chest CT (PubMed) that demonstrates a halo (Aspergillus) or reverse halo sign in 2/3 of patients (Mucormycosis) (PubMed).